miraclewhips/geoguessr-event-framework/docs/geoguessr-event-framework.md

 You can add it to your own Userscript using the `@require` parameter in your UserScript info.
 Make sure to include the `@match`, `@run-at`, and `@grant` parameters as well.

 Recommended UserScript manager is Violentmonkey.
-The event framework scripts no longer work in Tampermonkey after recent updates to the extension.
+Using the `@require` parameter in Tampermonkey is unreliable, you can remedy this by including the code directly in the userscript instead of requiring it externally.

 ### Sample code